Salary Reduction Reasons

-Employers have many reasons for why they might reduce your pay.
+Employers have many reasons why they might need to reduce your pay.
 These are the two most common reasons why an employer might do a salary reduction.

-In a client company a few years ago, the CEO explained at a company meeting that to avoid filing for bankruptcy, he was asking all employees to take a pay cut.
+In a small manufacturing company a few years ago, the CEO explained at a company meeting that to avoid filing for bankruptcy, he was asking all employees to take a 10% pay cut.
 People grumbled, but most were committed to their company and their jobs.
 Everyone went back to work. and while they didn't like the idea of a pay reduction they believed they were all in it together.
 They thought that for their company (and jobs) to remain viable, they needed to take the pay reduction.

-Then, a gossipy employee in accounting informed her friends that the across the board did not mean everyone.
+Then, a gossipy employee in accounting informed her friends that the across the board cut did not, in fact, mean everyone.
 Executives’ pay was exempted from the cut.
 As you can imagine, as with any bad news, everyone in the company heard the gossip within 24 hours.

 They requested a meeting with the CEO.
 He made matters worse.
 He informed all of his employees that he had exempted the executives’ pay because he couldn’t afford to lose them.
-I did not attend that meeting, but heard about it for months.
-I’m not sure employee morale ever recovered.
+Employee morale never recovered.

-The moral of the story is that your employees will work with you willingly to retain their jobs—and in hopes that the reduction is short term by non-exempt employee.
+The moral of the story is that your employees will work with you willingly to retain their jobs—and in hopes that the reduction in pay is short term for a non-exempt employee.
 Salary reduction for exempt employees is more complicated.
 See more about doing legal pay cuts.

-- A second reason that an employer may offer a salary reduction is when your job changes substantially, either by choice or by demotion.
 The employer may have decided that your work is not meeting standards but she thinks you have a lot to contribute—in a different job.
-You may have decided that you want a job with less responsibility while you take care of a sick, elderly parent, or raise children.
+You may have decided that you want a job with less responsibility while you take care of a sick, elderly parent, or raise your children.